-PAIRING SUGGESTIONS: Similar to a mature Grand Cru Burgundy or First Growth Bordeaux, pair this wine with the finest cuisine constructed of simple but constructed layers of flavor like oven-roasted duck, medallions of venison, grass-fed or Kobe beef steak, or simply prepared, pan-fried merluza (hake).
-The wild red berry profile of this wine should pair extremely well with wild mushroom varieties like chanterelle, hen-of-the-woods, chestnut, oyster, enoki, hedgehog and morels.
+PAIRING SUGGESTIONS: Pair this wine with fine cuisine such as oven-roasted duck, medallions of venison, grass-fed or Kobe beef steak, or simply prepared pan-fried merluza (hake).
+The wild red berry profile of this wine also pairs well with wild mushrooms such as chanterelle, hen-of-the-woods, oyster, enoki, hedgehog and morels.

 VINIFICATION AND AGEING: Whole cluster maceration for 28 days followed by fermentation.
-Once fermentation has taken place the wine is press and aged in 500 Lit French barrels for 15 months.
-After one month of natural decantation the wine is filtered very gently and then bottled.
+Once fermentation has taken place, the wine is pressed and aged in 500 liter French oak barrels for 15 months.
+After one month of natural decantation, the wine is gently filtered then bottled.

 PRODUCTION: 425 cs (6 pack)